openvinotoolkit/open_model_zoo/demos/python_demos/multi_camera_multi_person_tracking/README.md

 python multi_camera_multi_person_tracking.py \
     -i path/to/video_1.avi path/to/video_2.avi \
     -d path/to/person-detection-retail-0013.xml \
-    -r path/to/person-reidentification-retail-0076.xml \
+    -r path/to/person-reidentification-retail-0103.xml \
     --config config.py

+# videos with instance segmentation model
+python multi_camera_multi_person_tracking.py \
+    -i path/to/video_1.avi path/to/video_2.avi \
+    -d path/to/instance-segmentation-security-0050.xml \
+    -r path/to/person-reidentification-retail-0107.xml \
+    --config config.py

 # web-cameras
 python multi_camera_multi_person_tracking.py \
     -i 0 1 \
     -d path/to/person-detection-retail-0013.xml \
-    -r path/to/person-reidentification-retail-0076.xml \
+    -r path/to/person-reidentification-retail-0103.xml \
     --config config.py
 ```

 ## Demo Output

 The demo displays bounding boxes of tracked objects and unique IDs of those objects.
-To save output video with the result please use the option  `--output_video`, to change configuration parameters please open the `config.py` file and edit it.
+To save output video with the result please use the option  `--output_video`,
+to change configuration parameters please open the `config.py` file and edit it.

 Also demo can dump resulting tracks to a json file.
-To specify the file use the `--history_file` argument.
+To specify the file use the
+`--history_file` argument.